Karthikeyan187/TextToSpeechApp/README.md

 # Text2Speech Android App

-A basic Android app that converts text input into spoken words using the built-in TextToSpeech API.
+An Android application that converts text input into spoken words.
+Built using Java and Andriod Studio.

 ## 🧩 Features